Below are four audio files that

 Here's a very nice summery and collection of links titled Remembering the Loma Prieta Earthquake

-work that Erik Goetze has created.
-You could spend hours viewing
+excellent work that Erik Goetze has created.
+You could spend hours viewing his

 Back to Remembering the Loma Prieta Earthquake